 - the defendant breached that duty,

-- plaintiff suffered actual injury or loss, and (4)
+- plaintiff suffered actual injury or loss, and

+The breach of duty element can be established even without a violation of any traffic laws.
+A defendant can breach his or her duty if they fail to operate their vehicle in a safe manner and avoid accidents that a reasonable person would avoid.
 This is the critical issue our attorneys face in a lawsuit involving a car accident: whether the defendant driver violated this reasonable person standard.
 The determination as to whether the defendant has breached this rule is usually resolved by the jury (or in smaller cases, a judge).